-Librarians wear many hats, but let’s face it, when most people think of librarians, they think of book circulation first.
+As a new school librarian, you will need to wear many hats.
+But let’s face it, when most people think of librarians, they think of book circulation first.
 I made this task #1 because, even if the entire library is in complete shambles right now, your teachers will need to checkout books.
 It may be your first day back, but many teachers have been working in their classrooms for weeks.
 They’ve been planning all summer.
 They’ve had their eye on certain library books and have been waiting for you to come in and check them out.
 Know this, and be ready:

 - Make sure you know how to do basic circulation tasks–checkout, check in, and search the catalog.

-- Prepare a manual checkout system and be ready to use it if needed.
+- If gathering your materials takes longer than expected, prepare a manual checkout system and be ready to use it if needed.